The Truth About Purple Weed: What It Is & Why It’s Purple

 Why Weed Leaves Turn Purple

 The short answer to why weed leaves turn purple is genetics, temperature, nutrient deficiencies, and light exposure.
-All these factors contribute to weed flowers and leaves turning purple.
-Let’s explore each of these factors in detail:

 Factors that Directly Cause Purple on Weed